-A practice leader is an RTLB who has additional delegated leadership responsibilities within a team/cluster.
+A practice leader is an RTLB who has additional delegated leadership responsibilities within a cluster.
 As a practising RTLB, a practice leader must be a New Zealand fully-registered kaiako/teacher with a current practising certificate.
-As Practice Leader responsibilities attract one or more leadership payments of $2,000, vacant positions should be advertised.
+As practice leader responsibilities attract one or more leadership payments of $2,000.00, vacant positions should be advertised.

 Leading and supervising quality practice

-- Ensure that RTLB practice is in accordance with the RTLB Professional Practice Toolkit.
+- Ensure that RTLB practice preserves the intent of the RTLB Professional Practice Toolkit.